Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Deterministic VASS

 \begin{proof}[Proof of Theorem~\ref{thm:complement-bdvass}.]
 We first sketch our solution.
-In the construction $(k \cdot d)$-dimensional downward-VASS $V'$ simulates $k$ copies of $V$ which take care of at most $k$ different maximal runs of $V$.
-The accepting condition $F'$ of $V'$ verifies whether in all the copies there is a reason that the simulated maximal runs do not accept.
-The reasons why each individual copy do not accepts are the same as in Theorem~\ref{thm:complement-dvass}.
+In the algorithm the $(k \cdot d)$-dimensional downward-VASS $V'$ simulates $k$ copies of $V$ which take care of at most $k$ different maximal runs of $V$.
+The accepting condition $F'$ of $V'$ verifies whether in all copies there is a reason that the simulated maximal runs do not accept.
+The reasons why each individual copy does not accept are the same as in Theorem~\ref{thm:complement-dvass}.

-Before starting the proof let us remark that it would seem natural to first build a $(k \cdot d)$-VASS equivalent to the input $k$-deterministic $d$-VASS and then apply construction from the proof of Theorem~\ref{thm:complement-dvass} to recognise the its complement.
-However, it is not clear how to construct a $(k \cdot d)$-VASS equivalent to $k$-deterministic $d$-VASS, thus we compute directly a VASS recognising the complement of the input VASS language.
+Before starting the proof, let us remark that it would seem natural to first build a deterministic $(k \cdot d)$-VASS equivalent to the input \kcdeterministic\ $d$-VASS and then apply construction from the proof of Theorem~\ref{thm:complement-dvass} to recognise its complement.
+However, it is not clear how to construct a deterministic $(k \cdot d)$-VASS equivalent to \kcdeterministic\ $d$-VASS, thus we compute directly a VASS recognising the complement of the input VASS language.

-Let $V = (\Sigma, Q, T, c_I, F)$ be a $k$-deterministic $d$-VASS.
-We aim to construct $(k \cdot d)$-dimensional downward-VASS $V' = (\Sigma, Q', T', c'_I, F')$ such that $L(V') = \Sigma^* \setminus L(V)$.
-Also in this proof we strongly rely on the ideas introduced in the proof of Theorem~\ref{thm:complement-dvass}.
-The idea of the construction is that $V'$ simulates $k$ copies of $V$ which take care of different maximal runs of $V$.
-Then the accepting condition $F'$ of $V'$ verifies whether in all the copies there is a reason that the simulated maximal runs do not accept.
+Let $V = (\Sigma, Q, T, c_I, F)$ be a \kcdeterministic\ $d$-VASS.
+We aim to construct a $(k \cdot d)$-dimensional downward-VASS $V' = (\Sigma, Q', T', c'_I, F')$ such that $L(V') = \Sigma^* \setminus L(V)$.
+In this proof, also, we strongly rely on the ideas introduced in the proof of Theorem~\ref{thm:complement-dvass}.
+Recall that the idea of the construction is that $V'$ simulates $k$ copies of $V$ which take care of different maximal runs of $V$.
+Then the accepting condition $F'$ of $V'$ verifies whether in all copies there is a reason the simulated maximal runs do not accept.